 Myth: Plucking One Gray Hair will Cause More to Grow

-- Fact: Plucking gray hair will not cause more gray hairs to grow in its place.
+- Fact: Plucking gray hair will not cause more gray hair to grow in its place.
 However, it’s best to avoid excessive plucking, as it can damage the hair follicle and potentially lead to hair loss.